Home Ā» Home Ā» Tips on Transitioning Container Gardens to Fall

 Steps for Transitioning Container Gardens to Fall:

 • First, pull out the tired-looking summer annuals and leave the tall grasses or spikes.
 If they are in good shape, also leave the spillers like vinca vine, ivy or creeping jenny.
-It’s easiest to pull the annuals out when the soil is dry.
+It’s easiest to pull the annuals out when the soil is dry. ( I imagine you’ve heard this design principal for pots: thrillers, spillers and fillers!)

 • Next, loosen up the compacted soil.
 I use my trusty CobraHead.
 (Yet, another way to use the best garden tool ever.)
 A sharp hand shovel or a gardening knife will also work.